requireiot/MySoilSensorESP32/README.md

 * the time to send MQTT messages -- I can influence this, by deciding how much information to send
-* the time to disconnect from the Wifi access point -- mostly about *20ms*, but sometimes as high as *130ms*, which I can't explain
+* the time to disconnect from the Wifi access point -- mostly about *20ms*, but sometimes more than *100ms*, which I can't explain

 ### An almost easy project